 The Kidney Transplant Program at Saint Barnabas Medical Center

 As New Jersey’s premier kidney transplant program, Saint Barnabas Medical Center offers expert and comprehensive care for kidney transplantation and living donation.
-Our Kidney Transplant Division is one of the largest and most sophisticated centers for t We are the third largest kidney transplant program in U.S. and our Kidney Transplant Division is one of the largest and most advanced centers for transplantation, providing pioneering research in clinical trials for the recipient and the donor.
+Our Kidney Transplant Division is one of the largest and most sophisticated centers for transplantation in the United States, conducting pioneering research to offering clinical trials in transplantation and living donation.

 We accept most major insurances, including Horizon Blue Cross Blue Shield OMNIA Health Plan Tier1-designated providers.